ibm-cloud-docs/Cloudant/api/search.md

 Within a search index, don't index the same field name with more than one data type.
 If the
-    same field name is indexed with different data types in the same search index function, you might get an error when you query the search index that says the field "was indexed without position data".
-For example, don't include both of these lines in the same search index function, as they index the `myfield` field as two different data types: a string `"this is a string"` and a number `123`.
+    same field name is indexed with different data types in the same search index function, you might get an error.
+This occurs when you query the search index that says the field "was indexed without position data".
+For example, don't include both of these lines in the same search index function.
+These lines index the `myfield` field as two different data types, a string `"this is a string"` and a number `123`.
 {: note}

 ```json